 Citadel Desktop Shell

-Citadel is the desktop shell library for Aegis.
+Citadel is the desktop shell for Aegis.
 It provides the top bar, application dock, and theme system that compose the desktop environment rendered by the Lumen compositor.
 Citadel also encompasses the Bastion display manager, which handles graphical login, session spawning, and screen locking.

 v1 note: Citadel and Bastion are v1 software – functional and tested, but still evolving.
 Contributions are welcome – file issues or propose changes at exec/aegis.